docQodly/docs/docs/integrations/google-looker-studio.md

 Ready to get started?
 Connect your Qodly application account to Google Looker Studio today via the [Google Looker Studio Community Connector’s Gallery](https://datastudio.google.com/datasources/create?connectorId=AKfycbx8kWt2YF52GY8bXaQZxotaAp0Bx1ZqlhAf-Tpcrf19YCSsJh2yXKQDBomHzTpn3lcwHQ&authuser=0).

 Technical questions?
 Check out our documentation for more information.

+## Disclosure

+Qodly Looker Studio connector adheres to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes) while using and transferring information received from Google APIs to other applications, including Google’s Limited Use requirements.
+You can revoke Qodly Looker Studio connector right to access your data at any point from your Google account control panel (https://security.google.com/settings/security/permissions).